scottpham/twitterBot/README.md

 - Allow for conditional tweets (i.e. tweet only when certain values meet a condtion, or tweet different tweets for different values)
 - Let bot respond to mentions
 - Let bot search twitter for keywords and tweet at those accounts
+- deploy to Heroku
+- user inserts own Twitter account credentials and include instructions on how to obtain
+- connect to kimonolabs or other UI-based web scraping (optional Google spreadsheets proxy)

 About